joeshenoda/UserAlums/README.md

 And we launch the project:

 php artisan serve

-npm run build or npm run dev
+npm run dev